Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

-The classics are father-mother-child games, which are often played out in children’s kitchens.
+The classics are father-mother-child games often played out in children’s kitchens.

 In the Kitchen, a mother (daughter) makes breakfast in the morning, feeds the children (the favorite dolls), and the father (son) sits next to her, has breakfast served, and reads the newspaper.

-They know best the behavior of their parents and unconsciously take over the distribution of roles.
+They know best their parents’ behavior and unconsciously take over the distribution of roles.

-Children learn best when they play – it is therefore important to provide children with a wide range of toys on which they can try out different variations.
+Children learn best when they play – it is therefore important to provide children with a wide range of toys to try out different variations.

 Another of these versatile classics, where children can learn many different, very different skills in a natural role-playing environment, is the children’s grocery store.